 Professor Wilkinson’s group uses structural biology as a key tool to dissect structure and mechanism in proteins.
 On the one hand, we study systems of proteins that determine cellular fate during spore formation in Bacillus subtilis.
-On the other hand, we have specific interests in proteins that contribute to virulence in pathogens in humans and in livestock.
+On the other hand, we have specific interests in proteins that contribute to virulence and represent drug targets in pathogens in humans and in livestock.
 Current projects include:

 Bradshaw, N., et al., eLife doi: 10.7554/eLife.26111.
 (2017).